Add-ons

 device_source_data_array structure

-When the add-on is active, every supported event will include the following field at its top level:
+When the add-on is active, every supported event includes the following field at its top level:

 "device_source_data_array": [